AsherBaby/personal_algorithm_project/npc/README.md

 ---
 ### Traveling Salesman Problem (TSP)
+Find the shortest Hamiltonian path.

 Traveling Salesman Problem is slightly explored here.
 A DP solution with O ( n^2 * 2^n ) is developed just to taste the hardness of a NP-Complete problem.

 ---
+### Bin Packing
+You have n items and m bins, each item i weighs w[i].
+Each bin can at most hold W weights.
+Is there a solution?

+---
+### Knapsack
+You have n items and each item values v[i] and weighs w[i].
+Find a subset of n items that have total weight less or equal than W and have value greater or equal than V.

+---
+### Subset Sum
+Given a set of integers, does there exist a subset with sum exactly equal to B?

+Note: 2-sum is a O(n) problem

+---
+### Partition (Load balancing)
+Give a set of integers, can you partition them into two groups, making sum of each group equivalent?

+---
+### Integer linear programming
+Integer linear programming is in NP-Complete, nevertheless, linear programming is in P.

+---
+### SAT
+The first known NP-Complete problem.

+---
+### Clique
+Given a graph G(V, E).
+Does there exist of set of k vertices so that each vertex is adjacent to all the other.

+Note: this requires adjacency not only connectivity.

+---
+### Longest path
+Contract to shortest path, but is NPC.

+---
+### Machine scheduling
+With precedence constrains

+---
+### Shortest Common Superstring
+Given genetic alphabet and n segments, does there exist a segment of length k that is superstring of each of these n segments?

+---
+### Nash equilibrium
+Find a Nash equilibrium.

+---
-### 2-SAT Problem
+###
-Example of 2-SAT problem:

-Input: (x1 v x2) ^ (~x1 v x2) ^ (x3 v x4) ^ (~x2 v ~x4)

-Output: True if exists an assignment that simultaneously satisfies every clause, False otherwise.

-Solution: reduction to computing Strongly Connected Components, and solved in linear time.

 ---
 ### More topics...